-6.1.1.
-Point Styles
+6.2.1 Point Styles

-Of all of the feature layers, point layers offer the most variation in form.
-The Point Size slider and box control the total size of the point item.
+Point styles can be customized in many ways.
+The Size slider and box control the total size of the point item.
 Due to variations in particular symbol drawing techniques and different visual weights (which affect apparent size), it is often the case that symbols with the same size are similar, but not identical in size or area.
 This is to be expected.
 We have tried to keep the sizes consistent for all symbols created directly inside of Cartographica, but you may need to balance sizes a bit, especially when using custom picture- or font-based symbols or when using symbols of greatly differing weights.

-For most Point symbols, the Stroke checkbox and color well determine if the outline of the symbol is visible and the color of the symbol outline.
+For most Point symbols, the Stroke box and color well determine if the outline of the symbol is visible and the color of the symbol outline.
 Not surprisingly, the Fill color well determines the color which fills in the symbol.
-For some symbols, there is no "fill" area, and therefore the symbol's fill color does not matter and the stroke must be present for the symbol to draw.
+For some symbols, there is no fill area, and therefore the symbol's fill color does not matter and the stroke must be present for the symbol to draw.
 Examples of these in the built-in symbols are the cross and plus.